JJ/TPF-Grant/May.md

   accumulated or work
   in [really big issues](https://github.com/perl6/doc/labels/big), starting with the oldest ones.
-* Continue publishing raports analyzing the documentation, and other, Perl 6 repositories and drawing conclusions from them.
+* Continue publishing reports analyzing the documentation, and other, Perl 6 repositories and drawing conclusions from them.